mk-fg/systemd-cgroup-nftables-policy-manager/README.rst

   processes to that cgroup.
 You only have to follow the right sequence to avoid problems.

-So that's pretty much what this tool does, subscribing to systemd unit start/stop events via journal (using libsystemd) and updating any relevant rules on events from there (using libnftables).
+So that's pretty much what this simple tool does, subscribing to systemd unit start/stop events via journal (using libsystemd) and updating any relevant rules on events from there (using libnftables).

 It was proposed for systemd itself to do something like that in `systemd#7327`_, but is unlikely to be implemented, as (at least so far) systemd does not manage netfilter firewall configurations.

-Note that systemd has built-in network filtering via eBPFs attached to cgroups (via IPAddressAllow/Deny=, BPFProgram=, IPEgressFilterPath=, and similar options) which can be used as an alternative to this kind of system-wide policy approach for at least some use-cases, though might be more difficult to combine and maintain in multiple places, with more lax permissions, and with limited matching capabilities.
+Note that systemd has built-in network filtering via eBPFs attached to cgroups (IPAddressAllow/Deny=, BPFProgram=, IPEgressFilterPath= and similar options) which can be used as an alternative to this kind of system-wide policy approach for at least some use-cases, though might be more difficult to combine and maintain in multiple places, with more lax permissions, and with limited matching capabilities.